gdxn96/wasm-sdl-tinkering/README.md

 `VCPKG_ROOT=`

-Alternatively use `example.settings.json` to specify vcpkg cmake
+Alternatively use `example.settings.json` to specify vcpkg cmake toolchain file (if you accidentally do this after cmake: configure, you'll have to run cleanup.sh and go again)

 use suggested vs code extensions to run via cmake (Shift+CMD+P "Cmake: Configure")